FenixEdu/fenixedu.github.io/dev/tutorials/install-fenix-edu/index.md

 ### Step 4 - Generate the FenixEdu software installation through the archetype

 {% highlight bash %}
-mvn archetype:generate -DarchetypeGroupId=org.fenixedu -DarchetypeArtifactId=fenix-webapp-archetype -DarchetypeVersion=2.0.0 -DarchetypeRepository=https://fenix-ashes.ist.utl.pt/nexus/content/groups/fenix-ashes-maven-repository
+mvn -U archetype:generate -DarchetypeGroupId=org.fenixedu -DarchetypeArtifactId=fenix-webapp-archetype -DarchetypeVersion=2.0.0 -DarchetypeRepository=https://repo.fenixedu.org/simple/fenixedu-maven-repository
 {% endhighlight %}

 When you execute the command above, you will need to provide some information concerning the artifact to be generated through an interactive prompt.